 Responsible tourism includes many types of travel, all of which aim to minimize tourism’s negative impacts on the environment and local communities while maximizing the positives.
-Traveling responsibly is not about making sacrifices, stopping development, or staying home.
-It is about designing trips carefully so that you’re able to enjoy the experience you seek while leaving a positive footprint at the destination.
+Traveling responsibly does not mean staying home.
+It means planning trips carefully and thoughtfully so they can both enjoy the experience they seek while also having a positive impact on the destination, its people, environment, and wildlife.

 How Travel is Changing